Eszopiclone Disease Interactions

 - "Product Information.
 Aquachloral Supprettes (chloral hydrate)."
 Medisca, Plattsburg, NY.

 Moderate Potential Hazard, Moderate plausibility.
-Applies to: Glaucoma/Intraocular Hypertension, Urinary Retention
+Applicable conditions: Glaucoma/Intraocular Hypertension, Urinary Retention

 Some hypnotic drugs can have an anticholinergic effect and should be used with caution in patients with glaucoma, and trouble urinating due to retention or enlarged prostate.